nabu-platform/glue/README.md

 ## Available Methods

-You can run `glue -l` to get a list of all available methods.
-The problem with this is though that it needs to parse **all** available glue scripts to create its compendium which can be slow if you have thousands of scripts.
-Aside from that it will also check all available methods apart from the glue scripts.
+You can run `glue -l` to get a rudimentary list of all available methods.
+You can also run `glue document` to generate javadoc-like documentation of all the available methods.

 A better way to find scripts or read the information about them is to run `glue man <name>` which will find all scripts that match the given name.
 The wildcard `*` is allowed and it is a case insensitive search.
 For example if you want to find all scripts that have the word "test" in their name, use `glue man *test*`.